siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 ### A Brief Note About Languages

-In considering the languages available in the Komodo ecosystem, there are two parts to the situation: code that runs inside your daemon, including your smart contracts; code that runs outside your daemon, including GUIs, backend databases, etc.
+In considering the languages available in the Komodo ecosystem, there are two aspects to address: code that runs inside your daemon, including your smart contracts; code that runs outside your daemon, including GUIs, backend databases, etc.

 In both circumstances, you are able to use whatever language you desire.